 |Phase-Locked Loops (PLLs)|

-All of the Altera® intellectual property (IP) cores that support Stratix series FPGAs can be licensed for use in an ASIC.
-The advantage of an Altera IP core is that the IP is optimized to the Stratix family architecture, allowing it to run at ASIC-like speeds.
+All of our intellectual property (IP) cores that support Stratix series FPGAs can be licensed for use in an ASIC.
+The advantage of using our IP cores is that the IP is optimized to the Stratix family architecture, allowing it to run at ASIC-like speeds.

 ASIC Prototyping EDA Partners

-To aid and support the development of high-density designs, Altera has developed an ecosystem of EDA software partners and development board partners that help facilitate the complete design process.
+To aid and support the development of high-density designs, we have developed an ecosystem of EDA software partners and development board partners that help facilitate the complete design process.

 ASIC Prototyping Third-Party Board Partners

-Altera third-party board partners provide off-the-shelf ASIC prototyping and verification solutions utilizing Altera FPGAs.
+Our third-party board partners provide off-the-shelf ASIC prototyping and verification solutions utilizing our FPGAs.